 †Community-Based Project (see course description on p.
 64)

 †A maximum of two course credits earned through any combination of Internships and Community-Based Projects may be included in the 32 course credits required for graduation.

-ANT-205 Archaeological Field School

 ANT-474 Research Participation

-ARH-444 Independent Study in Art History